ROCm/rocprofiler-sdk/source/docs/rocprofv3.md

 "HSA_CORE_API","hsa_agent_get_info",197,197,11,1507843974771091,1507843974771537
 ```

-For the description of the fields in the output file, see [Output file fields](#output-file-fields).
+To describe the fields in the output file, see [Output file fields](#output-file-fields).

 #### Marker trace

 In certain situations, such as debugging performance issues in large-scale GPU programs, API-level tracing may be too fine-grained to provide a big picture of the program execution.
-In such cases, it is helpful to define specific tasks to be traced.
+In such cases, defining specific tasks to be traced is helpful.

-To specify the tasks for tracing, enclose the respective source code with the API calls provided by `ROC-TX` library.
+To specify the tasks for tracing, enclose the respective source code with the API calls provided by the ROCTX library.
 This process is also known as instrumentation.
 As the scope of code for instrumentation is defined using the enclosing API calls, it is called a range.
 A range is a programmer-defined task that has a well-defined start and end code scope.
-You can also fine grain the scope specified within a range using further nested ranges.
+You can also fine-grained the scope specified within a range using further nested ranges.
 The `rocprofv3` tool also reports the timelines for these nested ranges.

 Here is a list of useful APIs for code instrumentation.

 - `roctxMark`: Inserts a marker in the code with a message.
 Creating marks can help you see when a line of code is executed.
 - `roctxRangeStart`: Starts a range.
-Ranges can be started by different threads.
+Different threads can start ranges.
 - `roctxRangePush`: Starts a new nested range.
 - `roctxRangePop`: Stops the current nested range.
 - `roctxRangeStop`: Stops the given range.